-UPDATE 1-Itaú's credit ROE may surpass cost of capital, CEO says
+UPDATE 2-Credit at Itaú could soon be profitable again -CEO

 By Guillermo Parra-Bernal

-SAO PAULO, Aug 1 (Reuters) - Itaú Unibanco Holding SA's lending segment could turn profitable again in coming quarters, Chief Executive Officer Cândido Bracher said on Tuesday, a sign Brazil's No. 1 lender has detached itself from the nation's harshest credit market downturn in two decades.
+SAO PAULO, Aug 1 (Reuters) - Itaú Unibanco Holding SA's lending segment could turn profitable again in coming months, Chief Executive Officer Cândido Bracher said on Tuesday, a sign Brazil's No. 1 lender has detached itself from the nation's harshest credit market downturn in two decades.

-Recurring return on equity for the segment hit 14.5 percent in the second quarter, roughly the same as fundraising costs, Bracher told a Tuesday conference call to discuss quarterly results.
+Recurring return on equity for the segment hit 14.5 percent in the second quarter, equaling fundraising costs, Bracher told a Tuesday conference call to discuss quarterly results.
 Lending ROE "could possibly" top Itaú's cost of capital in the quarters ahead, he said.

-The highest lending ROE in three years underscored efforts by Bracher's predecessor Roberto Egydio Setubal to increase loans in segments offering less risk of default.
-The ratio, a gauge of profitability, ended the first quarter at 13.2 percent and was 12.9 percent a year earlier.
+The highest lending ROE in three years reflected the success of Bracher's predecessor Roberto Egydio Setubal's focus on loan segments offering less risk of default.
+The indicator, a gauge of segment profitability, came in at 13.2 percent last quarter and 12.9 percent a year earlier.

 "This somewhat shows the de-risking of our lending portfolio and how disciplined we are in earmarking credit," Bracher said.

-Preferred shares, Itaú's most widely traded class of stock, posted their biggest intraday jump since mid-April on optimism that profitable credit activities could make room for an upward revision of profit estimates.
-The stock rose 3.4 percent to 38.57 reais in early Tuesday afternoon trading.
+Preferred shares, Itaú's most widely traded class of stock, rose the highest in three months on optimism that a profitable credit segment could lift earnings projections.
+The stock rose 3.8 percent to 38.72 reais in afternoon trading.

+Loan book growth could gain steam through year-end, investor relations head Marcelo Kopel said in another call, noting that conditions for corporate lending are slowly turning healthier.

 "We think management is being conservative," said Eduardo Rosman, a senior banking analyst with Banco BTG Pactual.

+Itaú kept piling up excess capital last quarter.
+If risk-weighted assets keep growing at a slower pace than excess capital, the bank will analyze whether to increase payouts, disburse more loans or step up acquisitions, Kopel said.

+The bank had 118.4 billion reais of regulatory capital as of June, of which 56.6 billion reais were allocated to lending activities, and 29.2 billion reais classified as extra capital.
-Itaú's rivals pointed to signs of recovery in domestic credit markets over the past week.

-Still, caution remains high as banks fret over how to deploy extra capital amid lingering economic and political turmoil.
-Bracher does not expect loan book growth this year.
+Itaú's rivals have pointed to signs of recovery in domestic credit markets over the past week.
+Still, banks are fretting over how to deploy extra capital amid lingering economic and political turmoil.

 Profit beat expectations, with interest income and recurring ROE staying near all-time highs.
 Itaú may book slightly higher loan-loss provisions this year after broadening the way it classifies impairments.